Helensville / Te Awaroa has been an important area throughout history.

 Other than the obvious benefits of having waterways suitable for shipping, Te Awaroa was nestled amidst kauri trees which had a wonderful hard wood and produced a much-sought-after gum.
 In 1862 John and Isaac McLeod and their families settled in Te Awaroa.
 They built and operated what is believed to be the first timber mill on the Kaipara harbour.
-The house John built became known as 'Helen's Villa' and Te Awaroa's European name, Helensville, was born.
+The house John built became known as 'Helen's Villa' and Te Awaroa's European name.